 History of RBC Rock the Park

-In 2026, RBC Rock the Park will proudly celebrate its 22nd anniversary.
-Since its inception, the festival has welcomed over 800,000 fans and is closing in on $5 million raised for local charities.
-Known as one of Southwestern Ontario’s most anticipated outdoor summer festivals, RBC Rock the Park is about more than just music — it’s about sharing unforgettable moments with friends, reliving memories, and creating new ones.
-Each year, we strive to elevate the experience with an even better atmosphere, ensuring the perfect fan experience and continuing a tradition that has become a summer staple.
+In 2026, RBC Rock the Park proudly celebrates its 22nd anniversary.
+Since its launch, the festival has welcomed more than 800,000 fans and continues to grow as one of Southwestern Ontario’s most anticipated outdoor summer events.
+More than just a concert series, RBC Rock the Park is about creating unforgettable moments, reconnecting with friends, reliving memories, and discovering new music together.
+Each year, the team strives to elevate the fan experience, building on a tradition that has become a true summer staple for Southwestern Ontario.

-A BIG thank you to all of our RBC Rock the Park Fans and Sponsors for supporting us and let’s make our 22nd anniversary the best one yet!
+A heartfelt thank you to all RBC Rock the Park fans, partners, and sponsors for being part of this journey.
+Let’s make our 22nd anniversary the best one yet.

 More Information: